Frances Goldin: Protests

-Goldin was a recognizable figure in multiple protest movements and marches.
-She was a longtime advocate for LGBTQ rights and participated in the NYC Pride March for 35 years.
+Goldin was a key figure in multiple protest movements and marches.
+With her daughter Reeni, she participated in the 1971 Fifth Street Women's Building Takeover, when over 100 women occupied an abandoned city building in order to establish a women's center and lesbian center.
+Goldin was a longtime advocate for LGBTQ rights and participated in the NYC Pride March for 35 years.
 She was known to carry a sign that read, "I Adore my Lesbian Daughters KEEP THEM SAFE," and she became a recognizable figure of the parades.

 As she aged, Goldin continued to protest.
 In 2011, Goldin was involved in the Occupy Wall Street protests.
 She was known to carry a sign that said, “I’m 87 and MAD AS HELL."
 In 2018, when she was 92 years old, she participated in the Women's March in a wheelchair.
 She raised her fist and chanted, "92 and Comin’ Through!”

 For many years, Goldin was known for her outspoken personality and distinctive style.
 In her old age, she had a neon purple streak in her white hair, and she wore a pin that said "TAX THE RICH," which was pinned to a purple sweatshirt.